Rising flood waters from Florence menace Carolinas

 WILMINGTON/FAYETTEVILLE, N.C.
-(Reuters) - Rising flood waters threatened communities across the Carolinas on Tuesday as storm Florence menaced the U.S. Northeast with heavy rains and tornadoes after killing at least 32 people.
+(Reuters) - Rising flood waters threatened communities across the Carolinas on Tuesday as storm Florence hit the U.S. Northeast with heavy rains and tornadoes after killing at least 32 people.

 Widespread flooding has already reached roofs, turned highways into rivers and left thousands to be saved by rescue workers.
-Waterways continued to rise on Tuesday, according to the National Weather Service.
+Waterways are expected to keep rising on Tuesday in places like Fayetteville, North Carolina, a city of 200,000 in the southern part of the state, according to the National Weather Service (NWS).

-“Flooding is still going to be a concern into the weekend and into next week,” said Hal Austin, a National Weather Service meteorologist, noting there is a chance of rain for the region on Tuesday and Wednesday.
-“No more water, not even a drop, please.”

 The dead included a 1-year-old boy swept from his mother as they tried to escape their car amid floodwaters.
 The woman had driven around barricades to reach a closed road, the sheriff’s office in Union County, near North Carolina’s border with South Carolina, said on Facebook.